Anisotropic Proximal Gradient: Notation and preliminaries

 Our concepts and algorithm involve a reference function $\phi$ which complies with the following standing requirement which is assumed valid across the entire paper unless stated otherwise: \begin{assumenum} \item $\phi \in \Gamma_0(\bR^n)$ is Legendre with $\dom \phi = \bR^n$. \end{assumenum} The dual reference function $\phi^*$ is Legendre as well \cite[Theorem 26.3]{Roc70} but does not necessarily have full domain.
 Instead, thanks to a conjugate duality between super-coercivity and full domain \cite[Proposition 2.16]{bauschke1997legendre}, $\phi^*$ is super-coercive.
 The gradient mapping $\nabla \phi : \bR^n \to \intr \dom \phi^*$ is a diffeomorphism between $\bR^n$ and $\intr \dom \phi^*$ with inverse $(\nabla \phi)^{-1} = \nabla \phi^*$ \cite[Theorem 26.5]{Roc70}.
+In fact, super-coercivity is a standard assumption for the mirror-descent and Bregman (proximal) gradient algorithm as it ensures well-definedness of the mirror update \cite[Lemma 2(ii)]{bauschke2017descent}.
+Since the framework that will be developed in this paper corresponds to a certain dual Bregman approach the full-domain restriction is somewhat natural.